 - Spare plug sockets

 - Hex key set

 By planning ahead and having the right tools, you can make sure that your trip is comfortable and safe.

-With customisable DirectAsia motorcycle insurance, you get 5-star coverage at an excellent price.
+With customisable DirectAsia motorcycle insurance in Singapore, you get 5-star coverage at an excellent price.
 Get a quote now and start saving on your motorcycle insurance.
 Choose the plan you want.
 Pay the way you want.
 You are insured!